HuiXu-RS/Fourier-Transform-Spectrometer-Simulation/README.md

 # Fourier-Transform-Spectrometer-Simulation
 The whole chain interferometer simulation, from earth scene spectrum to satellite observed interferogram to calibrated spectrum, including polarization, ILS shift, non-linearity, radiometric and spectral calibration ......
-(Will uploaded in the near future)
+(Will be uploaded in the near future)